How to Start a Shopify Store: Step-by-Step Guide

 Step 6.
 Create Navigation Menu

 You can’t find out how to start a Shopify store without creating a navigation menu so people can easily navigate your website and find necessary items or services.
 To create one, you have to go to Online Store > Navigation.
-Here you’ll see where you can edit two menus — the main menu and the footer menu.
-We suggest starting with the main navigation menu as it is more important for opening a Shopify store.
+Here you’ll see where you can edit the main menu and the footer menu.
+We suggest starting with the main navigation menu, which is more important for opening a Shopify store.

 Step 7.
 Choose a Theme